Probing the superconducting ground state of the rare-earth ternary boride superconductors $R$RuB$_2$ ($R$ = Lu,Y) using muon-spin rotation and relaxation: Results Discussion

 where $\Phi_0$ is the magnetic flux quantum.
 The magnetic penetration depths at $T = $~\SI{0}{\kelvin} are thus found to be $\lambda_\mathrm{Lu}(0) = $~\SI{221\pm2}{\nano\metre} and $\lambda_\mathrm{Y}(0) = $~\SI{190\pm1}{\nano\metre} for the LuRuB$_2$ and YRuB$_2$ materials, respectively.

 Assuming London local electrodynamics, the temperature dependence of $\lambda$ can be calculated for an isotropic \emph{s}-wave superconductor in the clean limit using the following equation:

 where $f=[1+\exp(E/k_\mathrm{B} T)]^{-1}$ is the Fermi function and $\Delta(T) = \Delta(0)\tanh\{1.82[1.018(T_c/T - 1)]^{0.51}\}$ is the BCS approximation for the temperature dependence of the energy gap.
-The full temperature dependence of the normalized inverse-squared penetration depth, or superfluid density, is displayed in Fig.~\ref{fig:pendeps} with fits to the data using this model.
+The normalized inverse-squared penetration depth, or superfluid density, is displayed in Fig.~\ref{fig:pendeps} for both materials, with fits to the data using this model.
 The resultant values for the energy gaps are $\Delta_\mathrm{Lu}(0)=$~\SI{1.36\pm0.03}{\milli\electronvolt} and $\Delta_\mathrm{Y}(0)=$~\SI{1.10\pm0.01}{\milli\electronvolt}.
-The BCS theory proposes a universal ratio of the energy gap and the transition temperature \tc\ encoded in the BCS parameter, $2\Delta(0)/k_\mathrm{B} T_\mathrm{c}$.
-For the Lu and Y compounds this ratio is \num{3.3\pm0.2} and \num{3.4\pm0.1}, respectively, which is in good agreement with the theoretical value of \num{3.52}.
+The BCS theory proposes a universal proportionality between the energy gap and the superconducting transition temperature.
+Ths is conventionally encoded in the BCS parameter, $2\Delta(0)/k_\mathrm{B} T_\mathrm{c}$, which has the theoretical value of \num{3.52} in the weak coupling limit.
+For the Lu and Y compounds, the BCS parameters are found to be \num{3.3\pm0.2} and \num{3.4\pm0.1}, respectively.
 This seems to classify the (Lu/Y)RuB$_2$ ternary borides as conventional, weakly coupled BCS type-II superconductors, in agreement with the NMR results.~\cite{Kishimoto2009}

-The magnetic penetration depth is directly related to the electronic properties of the superconducting state by the expression
+The magnetic penetration depth is directly related to the electronic properties of the superconducting state by the expression\cite{Tinkham2004}

-where $m^*$ is the effective mass of charge carrying electrons, $n_\mathrm{s}$ is the superconducting charge carrier density, and $r_\mathrm{e}$ and $m_\mathrm{e}$ are the classical radius and rest mass of the electron, respectively.
-The ratio of superconducting coherence length to the mean free path, $\xi/l$, encodes the dirty limit correction, which for the Lu and Y compounds has been found to take on small values of \num{3.9} and \num{0.85}, respectively.~\cite{Lee1987} Equation~\eqref{eq:lambda0} can be coupled with the expression for the Sommerfeld constant $\gamma$, which is also related to the electronic properties of the system:~\cite{Hillier1997}
+where $m^*$ is the effective mass of charge carrying electrons, and $n_\mathrm{s}$ is the superconducting charge carrier density.
+The ratio of BCS coherence length to the mean free path, $\xi_0/l$, encodes the dirty limit correction, which for the Lu and Y compounds has been found to take on the values \num{3.9} and \num{0.85}, respectively.~\cite{Lee1987} Equation~\eqref{eq:lambda0} can be coupled with the expression for the Sommerfeld constant $\gamma$, which is also related to the electronic properties of the system:~\cite{Hillier1997}

 where $n_\mathrm{e}$ is the electronic carrier density and $k_\mathrm{B}$ is Boltzmann's constant.
 By assuming that $n_\mathrm{e}$ at \tc\ is equivalent to $n_\mathrm{s}$ as $T \rightarrow $~\SI{0}{\kelvin}, Eqs.~\eqref{eq:lambda0} and \eqref{eq:gamma} can be solved simultaneously to find values for $m^*$ and $n_\mathrm{s}$.
 Consequently an effective Fermi temperature can be calculated using the relation $k_\mathrm{B} T_\mathrm{F} = (\hbar^2/2)(3\pi^2n_\mathrm{s})^{2/3}/m^*$.
 The results of following this procedure are displayed in Table~\ref{tab:results}.